pwighton/ci-qms/QM-001--QualityManual.md

 >   __NewInstitue__ collects high quality, multi-modal human health data in
     order to answer specific research questions to better understand the nature of various diseases, human health and longevity.
-Data is collected, stored, transmitted, analysed and distributed ethically and in accordance with the consent of the subjects and in a manner that protects their privacy.
+Data is collected, stored, transmitted, analyzed and distributed ethically and in accordance with the consent of the subjects and in a manner that protects their privacy.

 ### 5.3 Resources